Trial status May 2021

 The EBL2001 trial in Europe (UK, France) has been completed.
 423 study participants have been randomized (143 were randomized in reporting year 1 and 280 in reporting year 2), of which 290 have received the second dose vaccination.
 The site close-out visits have been performed.
 Volunteers are now being followed for five years in a long-term safety follow-up study, EBL4001.
 Sample core analysis has been completed in the US for the main immune response.
 The focus is now on the additional immunogenicity testing conducted in France and in the UK.

 From a scientific perspective

-Thanks to the finalisation of Cohort 1, the first results in EBOVAC2 on the immune response to the vaccine were obtained by the Oxford Vaccine Group (UOXF) in a subcohort of 30 participants in the UK.
-During the last 12 months, UOXF has been characterising the B cell response to Ad26.ZEBOV/MVA.BN.Filo and has shown strong plasma cell responses and also identified their phenotypes.
-The group has also begun preliminary analysis of the antibody VH-gene response post Ad prime and MVA boost and initial isolation of monoclonal antibodies has been achieved by the Townsend group.
+Thanks to the finalization of Cohort 1, the first results in EBOVAC2 on the immune response to the vaccine were obtained by the Oxford Vaccine Group (UOXF) in a subcohort of 30 participants in the UK.
+UOXF has characterized the B cell response to Ad26.ZEBOV/MVA.BN.Filo and has shown strong plasma cell responses and also identified their phenotypes.
+The group has also begun preliminary analysis of the antibody VH-gene response post dose 1 and MVA boost and initial isolation of monoclonal antibodies has been achieved by the Townsend group.